Abhinandan-git/silver-amber-compiler/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

 ## License
-This project is licensed under the GNU General Public license.
+This project is licensed under the GNU General Public License.
 See `LICENSE` for details.